ARokni/Neural-Network-/Project 2/README.md

     -   On the ground [[1]](#1), [[2]](#2), we know that **LSTM** is nearly optimal, which is compatible with my simulations' results.
     -   I applied a linear layer on the GRU, RNN, and LSTM based models in orde fuse the models in **Model Ensemble** part.

-* The codes are provided in [Multi-Object Classification.py](https://github.com/ARokni/Neural-Network-/blob/main/Project%201/Multi-Object%20Classification.py) folder, and the data available in folder.
+* The codes are provided in [Codes](https://github.com/ARokni/Neural-Network-/tree/main/Project%202/Codes) folder, and the data available in[Dataset](https://github.com/ARokni/Neural-Network-/tree/main/Project%202/Dataset) folder.

 ## References